 The term founder is often used in the context of a horse that has chronic (long-term) or repeated laminitis episodes, but horses can have a single episode of founder or laminitis.

-There are multiple risk factors for the development of founder, including a high body condition score, grain-based diet, grazing on lush pasture, Equine Metabolic Syndrome (EMS) and Cushing’s disease (PPID).
+There are multiple risk factors for the development of founder, but over 90% of cases are caused by high insulin (hyperinsulinemia), Equine Metabolic Syndrome (EMS) and Cushing’s disease (PPID).
 Many other risk factors are involved and will be discussed in further detail below.

 Prevention and treatment of founder involve addressing the underlying causes of the condition and require a lot of dedication from the horse owner.
-Founder is not always treatable if the internal structures of the foot have sustained significant damage.
+Founder is not always treatable if the internal structures of the foot have sustained significant damage but the vast majority can be saved with elimination of the cause and correct hoof care.

 Proper feeding, hoof care, and management are critical for supporting hoof health.
 If your horse is recovering from or at risk of founder, our nutritionists can help you develop a balanced feeding plan to address laminitis risk and optimize hoof health.